 - The Norman Neuerburg Award is presented to the author with the best book on California history that emphasizes the 19th century or earlier.

-- The Martin Ridge Award is presented to the author with the best book on California history since 1848.
+- The Martin Ridge Award is presented to the author with the best book on California history that emphasizes the twentieth century onward.